Author: Revisions by Cathy Schneider, CARPLS; Recent Revisions by Andrew Tessman, Greensfelder, Hemker & Gale, P.C.

-IL SCR 213 Interrogatories are written questions propounded by one party and required to be answered by another party.
+Interrogatories are written questions propounded by one party and required to be answered by another party.
 Only 30 interrogatories are allowed, including sub-parts, unless the parties agree otherwise or the Court grants leave for more.
 All parties entitled to notice must be served with copies of the interrogatories.
-The IL Supreme Court has approved interrogatories for certain types of cases, and litigants are encouraged to use them when possible.
+The Ill.
+Supreme Court has approved interrogatories for certain types of cases, and litigants are encouraged to use them when possible.
 These include: Motor Vehicle Interrogatories to a Plaintiff or to a Defendant; Matrimonial Interrogatories; Medical Malpractice Interrogatories to a Plaintiff or to a Defendant Doctor or Hospital.
 A party receiving interrogatories has 28 days to answer or object.
 Ill.
 Sup.
 Ct.
 Rule 213.

-IL SCR 214 Any party may request that another party produce "documents, objects, or tangible things, or to permit access to real estate for the purpose of making inspections or surveys, or to disclose information calculated to lead to the discovery of the whereabouts of any of these items, whenever the nature, contents, or condition of such documents, objects, tangible things, or real estate is relevant to the subject matter of the action."
+Any party may request that another party produce "documents, objects, or tangible things, or to permit access to real estate for the purpose of making inspections or surveys, or to disclose information calculated to lead to the discovery of the whereabouts of any of these items, whenever the nature, contents, or condition of such documents, objects, tangible things, or real estate is relevant to the subject matter of the action."
 The party propounding the request shall include the time when the responses shall be due, but not less than 28 days.
-The party receiving the request must produce for copying, the documents, in the fashion they are normally kept.
+The party receiving the request must produce the documents for copying in the fashion they are normally kept.
 The party receiving the request must "seasonably supplement" the request with responsive items that subsequently come into that party’s control.
 All parties entitled to notice must be served with a copy of any request served.
 An amendment effective July 1, 2014 permits parties to specify the form for producing electronically stored information.
 If the request does not specify the form of electronically stored information, a party may produce it in a form in which it is ordinarily maintained or in a reasonably usable form.
 Ill.
 Sup.
 Ct.
 Rule 214.

-IL SCR 216 A party may serve a request that another party admit certain relevant facts are true or that certain relevant documents are genuine.
+A party may serve a request that another party admit certain relevant facts are true or that certain relevant documents are genuine.
 The party receiving the request must admit or deny by sworn statement or object within 28 days of receiving the request, or the request will be deemed true.
 Only 30 requests are allowed, including sub-parts, unless the parties agree otherwise or the Court grants leave for more.
 Ill.
 Sup.
 Ct.
 Rule 216.

 The parties must use reasonable efforts to resolve disputes over discovery, and only after counsel responsible for trial indicates that after personal contact with the opposing side that the dispute(s) cannot be resolved, may the parties seek redress from the Court.
-IL SCR 201(k).
+Ill.
+Sup.
+Ct.
+Rule 201(k).
 Participating in discovery waives that party’s right to object to the discovery.
 Discovery is generally not filed with the Court, but may be if required by local rules or by Court order.
 Sanctions for not complying with discovery can include staying the proceedings, debarring the filing of future pleadings, striking a claim or counterclaim or defense, debarring a witness from testifying or even a judgment.
-IL SCR 219.
+Ill.
+Sup.
+Ct.
+Rule 219.

-IL SCR 222 All claims for $50,000 or less, or cases subject to Mandatory Arbitration, except Small Claims (claim for $10,000 or less), ordinance violations, matters seeking equitable relief and Family matters are subject to this Rule.
+All claims for $50,000 or less, or cases subject to Mandatory Arbitration, except Small Claims (claim for $10,000 or less), ordinance violations, matters seeking equitable relief and Family matters are subject to Ill.
+Sup.
+Ct.
+Rule 222.
 Under the Rule, the parties must disclose the factual basis and legal theories for claims or defenses, the names of witnesses and people who have given statements, a calculation of damages and the location and description of documents or objects relevant to the claims or defenses.
 The disclosure must be within 120 days of the filing of a responsive pleading to the Complaint, Counter Complaint or Third Party Complaint and must be accompanied by an affidavit that the party has complied with the Rule.
 Section "f" of the Rule sets forth the limitations to Discovery in these cases.
-IL SCR 222(f).
+Ill.
+Sup.
+Ct.
+Rule 222(f).

-(IL Supreme Court Rules 281-289) No discovery is allowed in a small claim unless by leave of court.
-IL SCR 287.
+(Ill.
+Supreme Court Rules 281-289) No discovery is allowed in a small claim unless by leave of court.
+Ill.
+Sup.
+Ct.
+Rule 287.
 The Rules define a small claim as one seeking damages of $10k or less, excluding interest and costs.
-IL SCR 281.
+Ill.
+Sup.
+Ct.
+Rule 281.

 A motion for re-hearing, modification, or re-trial may be filed within 30 days of the hearing.
 735 ILCS 5/2-1203.